 Jill Neenan is the choir’s Musical Director.
 She graduated from the University of Warwick with a BA Honours degree in Music and Drama and, following this, she went on to study advanced vocal technique with Annette Thompson at the Guildhall School of Music & Drama.
 Jill has experience in a variety of musical genres, including classical, musical theatre, opera and pantomime.
 She has performed as a Principal Soloist at the London Palladium and, as a soprano, has taken a number of leading roles in musical theatre, including: ‘Maria’ in West Side Story, ‘Jenny Lind’ in Barnum and ‘Mabel’ in The Pirates of Penzance.
 Jill also performed at the Schönbruun Palace in Vienna as part of her international Christmas tour.
 She also regularly performs at weddings, christenings and funerals, along with engagements at charity events, concerts, oratorios and numerous corporate events throughout the UK.
 In addition to her solo career, Jill has trained and conducted prize-winning choirs of all ages; these have ranged from small madrigal and close-harmony ensembles, to mass choirs of over 400 singers.
 For more than 20 years, Jill has taught piano, flute, theory, singing and musical theatre, up to Diploma level.
 Jill also composes music for voice and piano and has quite recently toured Ifs, Buts & Babies – a two woman show – with co-writer Avelia Moisey.

 After a further year studying ‘Composition for Film’ at The London College of Music, she began teaching and working around the London area.
-As a young pianist she used to play in an all female Jazz quartet and made extra cash playing in hotels and restaurants around central London.
-Later, she formed a wedding quartet in which she played cello in beautiful locations such as Luton Hoo, Highclere Castle and Stowe School to name but a few.
-Having four young children put a stop to that for a while(!), but now they are older, she plays again with other local musicians for fun and is deputy conductor of Wolverton Town Band, in which she plays baritone horn and euphonium.
+As a young pianist, Wendy used to play in an all female Jazz quartet and made extra cash playing in hotels and restaurants around central London.
+Later, she formed a string quartet in which she played cello for private functions in beautiful locations such as Luton Hoo, Highclere Castle and Stowe School, to name but a few.